public charter school

 Teachers: We have a world class faculty.
 All teachers hold Bachelor’s degrees and valid Washington state teaching credentials.
 Many of our educators hold Master’s degrees.

-Model: Every child is known, loved and guided by an adult mentor and a personalized learning plan, 1:1 student to laptop ratio, project based learning, and arts enrichment in a safe, focused school environment that balances high expectations with joy.
+Model: Every child is known, loved and guided by an adult mentor and a personalized learning plan, project based learning, and arts enrichment in a safe, focused school environment that balances high expectations with joy.

 Uniforms: Uniforms and a Dress Code help maintain a school culture of unity and academic excellence.
 Our students wear uniforms to make it easier for families, avoid the inevitable distractions and status distinctions caused by clothing and ensure that our students are focused on learning.
 IPS will provide every family with at least one uniform.